Software Engineering Technology

 It is your responsibility to have proof of the success of your upload to eConestoga. eConestoga does send you an e-mail upon successful submission to a dropbox.
 You should not submit such proof unless there is a problem.

 - All exams must be written at the appropriate time.

 - Legitimate reasons for missing an exam are significant illness, bereavement, and court.
 The faculty involved should be notified in advance if possible or, at the very latest, within 24 hours of the missed exam.
 E-mail or phone must be used.
 Vacation is not a legitimate reason.

 - Faculty reserves the right to ask for documented proof of your reason.

 - If faculty feels the reason for your absence from an exam was justified, the completion of another exam may be permitted.
 This exam may be different from the original exam.
 This exam will be written in the standard test/exam makeup time slot (typically outside of normal daytime school hours).

 You are responsible to catch up when you miss classes.
 Please ask your classmates for help with catching up.
 In most cases, any material will be on eConestoga.

 Final Grade of Incomplete

-A final grade of Incomplete will only be given in exceptional circumstances.
+A final grade of Incomplete will only be given in exceptional circumstances, due to documented illness or similar circumstances.
 Simply not submitting work because you didn't have the time is not a valid reason for an Incomplete.

 If you have an Incomplete for a course, it is expected that you will complete the required work by the agreed-upon deadline.
 Failing to do so may result in you getting a failing mark of F, even if your previous course work would have otherwise resulted in a passing mark.